By Misty Herrin

 So isn’t it important to know which natural areas provide us our water and whether these areas are sufficiently healthy and protected?
 As is often the case with our own health, it’s easier to make smart choices now, with the long-term in mind, than to make the costly attempt to restore lands and waters later.

 Check out our interactive map to learn where your water comes from and how the Conservancy is helping to protect that water source.
-If your city or town isn’t on the map, we invite you to help us build out this resource by doing some water detective work and sharing what you find out.

 * A study of 27 water suppliers conducted by the Trust for Public Land and the American Water Works Association in 2002